 - You want credit card rewards.
 It may be fun to accumulate rewards, but credit card processing fees will likely erase what you earn.
 The exception is signup bonuses, which can give you a big win in points, cash back or miles.

-When I buy gold with a credit card, will I need to provide ID?Dealers may require government-issued ID to authenticate your purchase.
-When you buy gold with a credit card, most dealers manually review your order before shipping it to you.
+Dealers may require government-issued ID to authenticate your purchase.
+When you buy precious metals with a credit card, most dealers manually review your order before shipping it to you.

 - Debit card